OpenPTV/openptv.github.com/report-a-bug/index.md

 ## Collaboration process

-Please refer to [this](/collaboration-process) page for the collaboration process used for the development of Mozart2.
+Please refer to [this](/collaboration-process) page for the collaboration process used for the development of OpenPTV.